FujiiLabCollaboration/MNISQ-quantum-circuit-dataset/README.md

 - `doc/source/notebooks` provides sample usage of this library.
 - `mnisq` and `tests` contains python code.
 - `generator_scripts` contains scripts used to generate datasets.

+# Contributor
+This project was developed by:
+- Koki Aoyama(@kotamanegi)
+- Hayata Morisaki